How do you turn Vegetarian Enchiladas into an evening?

 Preparing the Dessert

 We then popped the baking dishes of Vegetarian Enchiladas into the oven for about 25 minutes.
-While we waited for them to cook we prepared the dessert.
-I planned on making something original and a bit unusual: a tarte tatin (an upside-down pie) with some fresh peaches and tomatoes I had in my kitchen.
+While we waited for them to cook we prepared a tarte tatin (an upside-down pie) for dessert with some fresh peaches I had in my kitchen.

 Enjoying the Dinner